KarinaJadia/Other-Projects/README.md

     renamer.py & renamed.py - This is a silly little guessing game inspired by something I saw on Instagram.
 I just wanted to see how funny it would be to make a project using meme lingo, so for example instead of calling print() it calls none_pizza_left_beef().

-IEEE-32-bit-maker.py - Takes user input and converts it to IEEE 754 32-bit recision floating point format.
+IEEE-32-bit-maker.py - Takes user input and converts it to IEEE 754 32-bit precision floating point format.
 Can only handle decimals and catches if user enters an int or "cheats" by entering an int disguised as a decimal (for example, 12.0).
 A lot of converting to string and float and int and back to make it work and look pretty.

 matrix-solver.py - Very simple program to solve an augmented matrix.
 Cannot handle any errors in inputs and not properly tested, but theoretically should be able to solve most augmented matrices.